Kythera-Pather/FlashCardApp/README.md

 Whether you're studying for a history test or just want to challenge your general knowledge, this app provides a fun and educational experience and helps the user learn more about history while testing them on their knowledge.

-1 .A clean, multi-screen interface
+1. A clean, multi-screen interface

 2. Personalized user interaction